Geldi Kärizow

-Geldy Kyarizov FRGS (born January 18, 1951 ~ Turkmen Soviet Socialist Republic) is an internationally renowned breeder of Akhal-Teke horses and former Horse Minister for the Government of Turkmenistan (Government Association Turkmen Atlary).
+Geldi Kärizow, also spelled Geldy Kyarizov, FRGS (born January 18, 1951 ~ Turkmen Soviet Socialist Republic) is an internationally renowned breeder of Akhal-Teke horses and former Horse Minister for the Government of Turkmenistan (Government Association Turkmen Atlary).

-In 2002, Kyarizov was arrested by the administration of Saparmurat Niyazov on charges including abuse of office and negligence; a trial recognised by the international community as groundless and politically motivated.
-Kyarizov was sentenced to six years imprisonment.
-Released in 2007, Kyarizov left Turkmenistan in 2015 and now resides in exile, in Prague, Czech Republic.
+In 2002, Kärizow was arrested by the administration of Saparmyrat Nyýazow on charges including abuse of office and negligence; a trial recognised by the international community as groundless and politically motivated.
+Kärizow was sentenced to six years imprisonment.
+Released in 2007, Kärizow left Turkmenistan in 2015 and now resides in exile, in Prague, Czech Republic.

 In 2024, after years of legal battles with Turkmenistan, the United Nations Human Rights Committee issued a landmark decision in July 2024, recognising the severe violations of his rights by the Turkmenistan state.